 Research all your options by leveraging personal connections and job boards

 Do you know anyone who works in customer support?
 If not, do you know anyone who knows anyone who works in customer support?
 Ask your friends and family if they have a contact in the field.
 Even a relatively distant connection can come in handy.
-Overall,in any way they can.
+Overall, people who work in customer service are happy to help others get a leg up in any way they can.
 Reach out and introduce yourself before sending along some specific questions about getting started.

 Whether you can leverage these connections or not, take the time to explore job boards created specifically for remote work or support roles.
 These online resources give you a sense of the wide breadth of hiring companies.